KTAnj1987/movie-time/README.md

 2. Run following command to check the test coverage, and it will summarize the test coverage and it can be shown as html report in **./coverage/Icov-report/index.html** path.

    `npm run coverage`

+## Deploy Project

+CICD process is integrated with Github Actions and created workflow with two jobs **test** and **deploy**.
+Once all test passed, it will deployed to github pages.
+And you can visit web site from (https://ktanj.github.io/movie-time/)[https://ktanj.github.io/movie-time/]